-LIGHT OF THE OCEAN will feature a dynamic installation and works by New York-based, Honduran-born artist Francisco Alvarado-Juárez.
-Our two main galleries will be transformed into a magical marine environment with part of the floor covered with sand, seashells and other organic materials for the beaches around Southampton.
-There will be four video projections of beaches and waterfalls, approximately 30 large-scale acrylic paintings, more than 5,000 paper bags, and the smell of the sea and sounds of whales invading the viewer’s senses and transforming their gallery visit.
+LIGHT OF THE OCEAN is a dynamic, site-specific installation by Francisco Alvarado-Juárez, a New York-based American artist born in Honduras.
+With the help of community volunteers and experts from Cornell Cooperative Extension Marine Program, the two main galleries will be turned into a magical marine environment with pathways through sand, seashells and other organic materials indigenous to the East End, plus video projections of water and marine life, approximately thirty-two of Francisco’s large-scale acrylic paintings, and thousands of painted paper bags.
+The smell of the sea and sounds of whales invading the viewer’s senses will make for a transformative gallery visit.

-This bold exhibition will show, through vivid and colorful shapes and volumes, the exuberance of nature; but also underlying in a subtle way its fragility, ephemeral quality, and the urgency to protect it.
-Recycled paper in the form of thousands of grocery bags, will be painted and cut by hand, and one by one and attached to the walls.
-All together the bags simulate a camouflage for the various animals or abstract patterns that are carefully painted, and later semi-hidden by the protruding paper.
+This bold exhibition shows, through vivid and colorful shapes and volumes, the exuberance of nature; but in a subtle way it also underlies its fragile, ephemeral quality and the urgency to protect it.
+Recycled paper in the form of thousands of brown grocery bags have been painted and cut by hand and will be attached to the walls one by one.
+All together the bags camouflage the various animals or abstract patterns that will be carefully painted, and later semi-hidden by the protruding paper.

 CLICK to learn more about Francisco Alvarado-Juárez.

 The public is invited to visit and volunteer for the installation from October 20 through November 1, from 10 AM to 6 PM.
 Those interested in volunteering can sign up HERE or call Amy Kirwin at 631.283.0967 x11.
 Help create this immersive new installation.
 Working closely with artist Francisco Alvarado-Juárez, volunteers will paint sea creatures on the walls with stencils, hang thousands of painted paper bags, distribute sand and shells, and much more.
 Experience first-hand what it’s like to put together an exhibition at SAC.